grafana/beyla/docs/sources/agent-vs-direct/index.md

 # Agent mode vs. direct mode

-The eBPF auto-instrumentation tool can work in two modes:
+The eBPF auto-instrumentation tool can export data in two modes:

 * **Agent mode** (recommended mode): the auto-instrumentation tool will send the metrics and the traces to the [Grafana Agent](https://github.com/grafana/agent), which will process and send them